Nfsedg/Todo-React/README.md

 This app is a proyect excercice from Front-end mentor.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed with gh-pages.